meilisearch/specifications/text/0191-swap-indexes-api.md

 ### 3.1.
 0 downtime deployment workflow

-A user has big changes to make on an index.
-It could be important document schema or index settings changes.

-The zero-downtimes deployment looks like this:
+A 0 downtime deployment looks like this:

 1. Search clients search on `indexA`.
 2. The developer builds a new index `indexB` representing the new index version to deploy to the search clients.